-The price of the insulated plasterboard is dependent on the specifications of your project.
-At Trade Insulations, we are known to have the best prices on insulated plasterboard.
-Our Celotex PL4000 insulated plasterboards can be bought in single sheets.
-Our K118 plasterboards are sold in packs only.
+The price of the thermal insulated plasterboard is dependent on the specifications of your project.
+We have our best prices on insulated plasterboard.
 Bulk buying is a cost-effective way of saving money.
 Why pay more for insulation when you can get it for less at Trade Insulations.
 We save our customers £1000s per year.
-We offer expert advice, speedy delivery, and only the best customer service.
-You can browse insulated plasterboards, as well as many other insulation products.
-Remember, you don't have to be in the trade to get trade prices on your insulation when you choose us.
-We offer trade prices for everyone.
+At Trade Insulations, we take pride in offering expert advice, speedy delivery, and only the best customer service.
+Our trade prices are available for everybody.
 Top brands, trade prices is the motto.

 Celotex Insulated Plasterboard

 Celotex insulated plasterboards are in high demand on our website.
 We stock good levels of PL4000 insulated plasterboard.
-Our PL4000 Celotex Insulated Plasterboards can be bought in single quantities.
 For garage or room insulation, the Celotex PL4000 is a great choice – its affordability makes it ideal and offers high thermal values.
-The Celotex PL400 thermal laminate board can be fitted using standard brick and tile fixings and drywall adhesive known as Dot n Dab.
-The Celotex PL4000 comes in a variety of thicknesses from 25mm to 60mm.

 Kingspan Insulated Plasterboard

-Kingspan Kooltherm K118 is a premium insulated plasterboard from Kingspan.
-Kingspan Kooltherm K118 Insulated plasterboard is a premium, lower lambda internal wall insulation with fiber-free rigid phenolic core.
+Kingspan Kooltherm K118 is a premium, lower lambda internal wall insulation with fibre-free rigid phenolic core.
 It has a 12.5mm finish on its front and a composite foil based surface on the back.
-The insulation is suitable for both mechanically fixed or plaster dab/adhesively bonded dry-lining installation.